 - you must not have outstanding student loan arrears or have previously been found to be ‘unfit’ for student support (e.g. because of attempted fraud)

-Information for EU applicants on the impact of the result of the UK referendum on its membership of the European Union is available on the Oxford Students website.
+Information for EU applicants on the implications of the UK plans to leave European Union membership is available on the Oxford Students website.

-You can find full personal eligibility details at the GOV.UK website.
+You can find full personal eligibility details at your regional funding agency's website.

 Which courses are covered?